It’s so fun to make your own purse and create it just how you want! Make one for yourself with this easy DIY crossbody bag-free printable pattern.

 Fabric Scissors or Rotary Cutter

-Below are a couple of items that will make your sewing easier and your bag more professional looking.
+Below are a few items that will make your sewing easier and your bag more professional.

-Microtex needles are VERY sharp and above all, these babies are awesome for sewing multiple layers of fabric together.
-They have a very fine point that will fly through your fabrics with ease.
+Microtex needles are VERY sharp, and above all, these babies are awesome for sewing multiple layers of fabric together.

 SCHMETZ Microtex Needles fit most sewing machines just like regular machine needles do.
 They are a reputable brand.
 Find them HERE (affiliate link)